 Tips on Visiting the Dead Sea with Kids

-My younger son, who was three our first visit, enjoyed it, but had a tough time keeping his mouth closed and not splashing, especially while trying to balance and float.
+My younger son, who was three on our first visit, enjoyed it but had a tough time keeping his mouth closed and not splashing, especially while trying to balance and float.

 Make sure you have a bottle of fresh water to wash out their eyes and mouth.
 While my older son did not like getting in the water, he enjoyed collecting chunks of salt and examining the crazy formations that it makes.